 - 1 clove minced garlic

-- 2 hot yellow peppers
+- 2 hot yellow chili peppers

 Instructions